begumscakir/Java101/README.md

 *Food choice and fare are included.

-*I wrote the booking system using the reference below.
+*The booking system is written using the reference below.

 Reference
 Java Projects For Beginners | Railway Reservation System in Java | Java Collection Framework Example: